-This make the prototype Kenbak-1 the first of the first personal computer.
+This makes the prototype Kenbak-1 the first of the first personal computer.
 A very emotional discussion goes on about the question of the first personal computer.
 The problem is, that ‘personal computer’ is not exactly defined.
-And many other computer were nominated by different people to be the first personal computer.
+And many other computers were nominated by different people to be the first personal computer.

 But anyway, it was the Kenbak-1 that was chosen by experts including Steve Wozniak.
 It was a remarkable step towards the computer revolution.
 The real computer revolution was not beginning with mainframes etc. used for business.
 The private use of computer started it all.

 The American Computer Museum call it to be the world's "first commercially available personal computer".
 The Altair 8800 was later called the “first commercially successful personal computer”.
 A very good compromise.
 Later, other computer got different titles.